 The news certainly puts a damper on the viability of Reg A for token founders looking to build the next-generation web powered by crypto.

-That said, Blockstack, a Bitcoin dapp sidechain, was given Reg A approval around the same time as Props.
-Now called Hiro, the protocol’s founders used the token sale as a way to raise a lump sum of funding from 4,500+ investors, rather than as an ongoing offering, CEO Muneeb Ali said.
-“Given it's a compliant offering, we don't have to worry about regulators saying down the road that this was an illegal offering of securities,” he said.
+That said, Blockstack, an alternate layer 1 that shares consensus with Bitcoin, was given Reg A approval around the same time as Props.
+Now called Stacks, the protocol’s founders raised a lump sum of funding from 4,500+ investors, rather than pursuing an ongoing offering.
+“Given it’s a compliant offering, we don’t have to worry about regulators saying down the road that this was an illegal offering of securities,” Stacks co-founder Muneeb Ali said.